princeton-computational-imaging/LITL-Optimization/README.md

 year={2023}
 }
 ```
-You may also want to check out our earlier works <br>
+You may also want to check out our earlier works: <br>
 [*Differentiable Compound Optics and Processing Pipeline Optimization for End-to-end Camera Design*](https://light.princeton.edu/publication/deep_compound_optics/).

 ```bibtex